andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 The **rebound effect** is the name given to the phenomenon that efficiency improvements can lead to increased consumption.
 In other words, making a technology more efficient, for example, is not sustainable in itself, as the efficiency improvement leads to increased consumption.
 You can see this phenomenon play out in many contexts: For example, the dramatic increase in access to storage space has not led to us using less storage to store our images, videos and texts, but instead it lead to increasing the resolution of the images we take, filming more and saving more documents.

 The rebound effect is also known as **Jevon's Paradox**.
 William Stanley Jevon (1835-82) studied energy economics during his time and it was with the increasing availability of coal that he observed that the presence of coal increased energy consumption - instead of replacing previously inefficient energy sources (fires). *"It is a confusion of ideas to suppose that the economical use of fuel is equivalent to diminished consumption.
 The very contrary is the truth."* he wrote in The Coal Question in 1865.
 It's a somewhat frustrating fact that our prowess in developing new sustainable forms of energy has added our consumption instead of replacing less sustainable energy sources.
-Jevon's paradox or the rebound effect can be a powerful key to interpreting the lack of sustainability effects, even in the face of impressive digital innovations.
+Jevon's paradox or the rebound effect can be a powerful key to interpreting the lack of sustainability effects, even when witnessing impressive digital innovations.

 ## Societal - and individual - aspects of sustainability
 We have now covered a wide range of sustainability concepts and explored various aspects of sustainable development.
 We have examined the foundation for sustainability in terms of energy and material cycles, and we have discussed the role of companies and organizations through frameworks like ESG and CSR.
 Now, we turn our attention to the societal and individual dimensions of sustainability.